 A Past Uncovered was supported in part by the Tennessee Civil War National Heritage Area which is a partnership unit of the National Park Service and is administered by the Center for Historic Preservation at Middle Tennessee State University.

 The Battle of Nashville exhibit tells the story of Travellers Rest and those who lived here during the Civil War.
-Artifacts, a video, an interactive touch screen, exhibit panels and maps help our visitors understand this crucial time in American history and one family who endured its challenges.
+Artifacts, a video, exhibit panels, and maps help our visitors understand this crucial time in American history and the story of one family who endured its challenges.
 Admission to this award winning exhibit is included with your ticket.

 The Overton Family’s Journey Through the Civil War

 John Overton, the founder of Travellers Rest, passed away in 1833.
 By the time of the Civil War his son, John Overton, was living there with his wife, Harriet Maxwell Overton, their children, and his mother, Mary McConnell White May Overton.
 As a Nashville leader he had opposed Tennessee’s proposed secession from the Union.
 However, with the firing on Ft.
 Sumter and President Lincoln’s call for 75,000 men to put down the rebellion, Overton, like many other Middle Tennesseans, supported the move towards secession when a second vote was taken in June 1861.